kcvgan/kcygan.dev/content/blog/async-wrapper/index.md

 // error typing is optional, it defaults to any.
 ```

-I'm posting my solution just to share my point of view.
-I'm very open to improvements and comments.
-Would you use such a solution?
-Let me know.
-This is also my first article/post.
+ This is my first article/post.
 Since I've always wanted to write about stuff I do, I decided such a short topic might be just enough to get my feet wet.

 Cheers!
 <!--stackedit_data: